dschaaff/dschaaff.github.io/content/posts/2024/icloud-custom-email-domain-follow-up.md

 calendar invites end up on my iCloud calendar, which is where I prefer them.

 Your mileage may vary, but its working out for me thus far.

+EDIT: The iCloud spam filters seem more aggressive and I get more legitimate email marked as spam.